laiseng/tha_aspnetcore_backend/README.md

 5. all API Authorization requires a simple simple bearer token header and uses Authorization Policy filter
 6. Global error handling is implemented using `IApplicationBuilder` extension class called `ErrorHandlerMiddlewareExtension`

+## How this App DB Context work
+1. There is `User` and `Product` DBContext
+2. Delete entity will not physically deleted it, instead it will only set its `STATUS` field to `Statuses.DELETE`.
+3. Get entity/entities will return all that are not `Statuses.DELETE`. a way of making the deleted record.
+4. User are assigned with Roles of `PRODUCT_ADMIN` or `USER`
+5. `PRODUCT_ADMIN` role can Add and Delete product
+6. `USER` role can get one or all products
+7. Authorization Policy will use the role as well.
+8. To prevent conflicting update or out of date update, i use `EDIT_DATE` as concurrency token field to check if user tries to update out of date entity and return proper status code 409 accordingly
+9. `THA.DBInit.csproj` are use to populate sample Users and Products into in memory database with test/mock data for immediate API invocation once the application is started.
 ## How to run

 1. to this app just `cd` to `THA_Api` folder and run `dotnet run`